 In 1975, Penn Jones received this anonymous letter, which some think was written by Lee Oswald and others claim is a forgery.
-This letter would soon feed right into the E. Howard Hunt rabbit hole, but, in fact, it’s far more likely a note like this would have been written to H. L. Hunt, who actually lived in Dallas and is someone Oswald might have conducted secret meetings with, at least that’s what Nagell claims and he seems to be one of the few trustworthy spooks in this story.
+This letter would soon feed right into the E. Howard Hunt rabbit hole, but, in fact, it’s far more likely a note like this would have been written to H. L. Hunt, who actually lived in Dallas and is someone Oswald might have conducted secret meetings with, at least that’s what Nagell claims.
+Unless, of course, the letter was just a rabbit hole, which seems likely.

 There are a couple more noteworthy points.
-We know one of the assassins was on a low floor in the Dal-Tex building.
+We know one of the assassins was likely positioned inside the Dal-Tex building.
 Jim Braden (aka Eugene Hale Brading) was one of three men taken into custody for acting suspicious in the lobby.
-Braden claimed to have come to the building for a meeting with Lamar Hunt (the same person who bought the suspicious anti-JFK newspaper ad).
-Since Braden had a long record and known association with Sicilian men of honor, one wonders why he was never interrogated as to what he was doing in Dallas that day.
+Braden claimed to have come to the building for a meeting with Lamar Hunt, another son of Hunt’s sons.
+Since Braden had a long record and known association with Sicilian men-of-honor, one wonders why he was never interrogated as to what he was doing in Dallas that day.
 Braden would later turn up at the scene of Robert Kennedy’s murder.

 Another suspicious factoid is that immediately after the assassination, H. L. Hunt was rushed to the airport and taken out of the country by the FBI.
 Supposedly, they’d received notice of a plot to kill him.
 But instead of protective custody, they moved Hunt to a secret destination in Mexico.
 Does this story make any sense except to indicate Hunt wanted to remove himself from the scene?
 Murchison, on the other hand, held a massive victory party at his ranch, a celebration that bothered some of his domestic staff who liked Kennedy.